dandelion/dandelion.github.io/datatables/features/ajax/customrequest.md

 <br />
 #### Using JSP
-Use the {% refjsp table serverData %} table attribute and set the name of the previous Javascript function.
+Use the [`serverData`](/datatables/ref/jsp/table.html#serverData) table attribute and set the name of the previous Javascript function.
 Ensure that the function is loaded **before** using the taglib.

     <datatables:table id="myTableId" url="/persons1" serverSide="true" serverData="myAjaxRequest" processing="true">
         <datatables:column title="Id" property="id" />